ericjang/tdb/README.md

 Specifically, TDB is the combination of a Python library and a Jupyter notebook extension, built around Google's TensorFlow framework.
 Together, these extend TensorFlow with the following features:

-- Set breakpoints on Ops and Tensors in the graph.
+- **Breakpoints**: Set breakpoints on Ops and Tensors in the graph.
 Graph execution is paused on breakpoints and resumed by the user (via `tdb.c()`) Debugging features can be used with or without the visualization frontend.
-- Real-time visualization of high-level information (e.g. histograms, gradient magnitudes, weight saturation) while the network is being trained.
+- **Arbitrary Summary Plots**: Real-time visualization of high-level information (e.g. histograms, gradient magnitudes, weight saturation) while the network is being trained.
+Supports arbitrary, user-defined plot functions.
-- Mix user-defined Python and plotting functions with TensorFlow Nodes.
+- **Flexible**: Mix user-defined Python and plotting functions with TensorFlow Nodes.
 These take in `tf.Tensors` and output placeholder nodes to be plugged into TensorFlow nodes.
 The below diagram illustrates how TDB nodes can be mixed with the TensorFlow graph.

 ![heterogenous](http://i.imgur.com/7xfA6Pg.png?1)